martinbonnin/mbonnin.net/src/content/post/2026-02-22-kotlin-versions.md

 You usually want the latest version of KGP to benefit from improvements such as [Gradle 9 support](https://kotlinlang.org/docs/whatsnew23.html#gradle), isolated projects, or new APIs to integrate better with other plugins.
 It's always a good idea to use [liberal tooling](https://blog.alllex.me/posts/2023-11-03-liberal-library-tooling/).

-By default, this also set the version for:
+By default, this also sets the version for:

 * [compiler](#kotlin-compiler)
 * [standard library](#kotlin-standard-library)